logux/client/README.md

 <img align="right" width="95" height="95" title="Logux logo"
      src="https://cdn.rawgit.com/logux/logux/master/logo.svg">

 Logux is a client-server communication protocol.
-It synchronizes events between clients and server logs.
+It synchronizes action between clients and server logs.

-This 6 KB library allows you to put events (which look similar to Redux “actions”) to a local log and synchronize them with [Logux Server] and thus with every other client being online.
+This 7 KB library allows you to put action (which look similar to Redux actions) to a local log and synchronize them with [Logux Server] and thus with every other client being online.

 This is a low-level client API.
 Redux-like API, which is supposed